Effective Rehabilitation for Patients after Critical Care

 Having previously been described as ‘inspiring, I am going away with loads of ideas and food for thought’ and ‘most informative for ways I can go back and improve processes in my ITU’ in March 2018, this conference has been previously attended by:

 - Critical Care: Managers, Lead Nurses, Charge Nurses, Practice Nurses, Matrons, Practitioners and Consultants

 - Therapists: Speech and language therapists, Physiotherapists and Occupational Therapists

-If you belong to an association or network that is related to NHS Rehabilitation and Critical Care audience, SBK would welcome working with you.
-We can offer your members or network a discounted rate and a link with your website here.
+If you belong to an association or network that is related to Rehabilitation and Critical Care, SBK would welcome working with you.
+We could promote you and the work that you do in return for some promotion of our events, offer your members or network a discounted rate and a link with your website here:

 Please email Nichola.email@example.com for further details